8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 📍 Exact Location & GPS: West Maui, multiple resort access points (20.9230°N, -156.6925°W) – Main access: Whalers Village, 2435 Kaanapali Pkwy

-🏊 Water Conditions: Consistently clear due to protected west coast location away from river runoff.
+🏊 Water Conditions: Consistently clear due to protected west coast location away from river runoff – the same reason Maldives resorts choose specific atoll sides.
 Gentle sandy slope entry ideal for families.
 Water depths range 5-25 feet in swimming areas.
-Year-round water temperatures 78-82°F. Visibility averages 80-120 feet depending on weather conditions.
+Year-round water temperatures 78-82°F. Visibility averages 80-120 feet depending on weather conditions – matching mid-range Maldives resorts.

 📸 Best Photo Spot: Black Rock (Pu’u Kekaa) at the beach’s north end provides snorkeling and cliff diving photography.
 For classic resort beach shots, position near Whalers Village around 10 AM when morning light illuminates the water’s blue-green hues without harsh shadows.